zachbray9/MyAnimeVault/README.md

 ### Authentication
 * Implemented JWT Bearer authentication for my api to ensure only authorized users could call my endpoints.
 * Used Auth and Refresh Tokens to allow users to call the api without having to reauthenticate every time.
-### Entity Framework
+### Gin Framework and PostgresSQL
-* Learned about relational databases and how to create entity relationships.
+* Learned about the Gin Framework engine and how to create API endpoints and handlers.
 * Handwrote SQL tables and queries for maximum performance and customization.
 ### Render
 * Used Renders built in PostgreSQL database for my production database.